diazrenata/ldats2020/overview.md

 necessarily a *rapid* one.
 The uncertainty around *when* the changepoint occurred may reflect how rapid it was.

-A transition doesn’t need to be a total overhaul of the community/“regime shift” for the model to find a changepoint.
+Note that a transition doesn’t need to be a total overhaul of the community/“regime shift” for the model to find a changepoint.
 It has to be reasonably substantial and consistent, but just flagging that transitions between states \!= regime shift.

 ## What topics mean now